-Disagreements are inevitable, but it’s how we react in the moment of the disagreement that determines if we’ll be able to gracefully move past it or if it’s going to linger.
-I remember a time that an argument over a bottle of ketchup led to my husband and I not speaking for the rest of the day, which then prompted me to bring my mom to a wedding that night, instead of my husband.
+Disagreements are inevitable.
+It’s how we react in the moment of the disagreement that determines if we’ll be able to gracefully move past it or if it’s going to linger.
+I remember a time that an argument over a bottle of ketchup led to my husband and I not speaking for the rest of the day, which then prompted me to bring my mom as my date to a wedding, instead of my husband.
 (Shout out to all the ride or die Moms out there.)

-Obviously, I would have preferred to take my husband as my date, and he regretted letting me go without him – a classic case of both us choosing our pride over each other.
-(For more about pushing your pride out of your marriage, check out this blog post.)
+Obviously, I would have preferred to take my husband as my date, and he regretted letting me go without him – a classic case of us both choosing our pride over each other.
 This is just an example of a superficial argument – something that is conjured up out of nothing, but it then becomes a very real monster that neither of you know how to battle or slay.
-But, not all arguments emerge from thin air (or a ketchup bottle), some truly have deep ties to our feelings, our insecurities or the past.
-But even those aren’t worth driving a wedge between you and your S.O.
+But, not all arguments emerge from thin air (or a ketchup bottle), some are deeply rooted to our insecurities or the past.
+But even those aren’t worth driving a wedge between you and your spouse.

-When you talk through the disagreement and you come out the other side, there won’t be any fireworks and probably not a dramatic declaration of love either, but you can both pat yourself on the back that you were able to dodge a miserable, tiring bullet.
+When you talk through the disagreement, there won’t be any fireworks or a dramatic declaration of love.
+But, you can both pat yourself on the back that you were able to dodge a miserable, tiring bullet.

 Got a funny argument that probably wasn’t so funny in the moment?
 I’d love to hear in the comments below!